flow123d/flow123d/README.md

 ## Developers

+## Build
+Two step build:

+1. `bin/fterm      # start the docker developing container`
+2. `make all       # produce "build_tree/bin/flow123d"`
+3. `bin/flow123d   # lunch the simulator using a simple wrapper script`

+That would start the debug docker image and build the debug version of the simulator.
+For the release (optimized) version run:

+1. `bin/fterm rel`
+2. `make all`

+For details see [installation guide](doc/INSTALL.md) or the manual.

 ### Troubleshooting

   * When problem occurs during the compilation process it may be due to a leftover files in a build folder.